sindresorhus/got/documentation/3-streams.md

 ## Internal usage

-This are the functions used internally by Got.\
+These are the functions used internally by Got.\
 Other non-documented functions are private and should not be accessible.

 ### `stream.flush()`